ContentMine/FutureTDM/tutorial/zika/README.md

 **The tutorial shows you some basic and advanced text and data mining methods to explore the scientific publications and get a better understanding of the Zika virus.**

 The main part will focus on getting information about the Zika virus, the research done about it and the most relevant entities for it.
-A typical way how to gather information about a [pandemic](https://en.wikipedia.org/wiki/Pandemic) is to have a look on:
+A typical way how to gather information about a [pandemic](https://en.wikipedia.org/wiki/Pandemic) is to have a look at:
 - a) the virus itself ([Zika virus](https://en.wikipedia.org/wiki/Zika_virus))
-- b) the virus-transmitting species (in our case [Aedes aegypti](https://en.wikipedia.org/wiki/Aedes_aegypti) and [Aedes albopictu](https://en.wikipedia.org/wiki/Aedes_albopictus))
+- b) the virus-transmitting species (in our case [Aedes aegypti](https://en.wikipedia.org/wiki/Aedes_aegypti) and [Aedes albopictus](https://en.wikipedia.org/wiki/Aedes_albopictus))
 - c) drugs, clinical trials and locations mentioned in combination with the virus and the virus-transmitting species
-- d) similar pandemics/viruses (like the [Yellow fever](https://en.wikipedia.org/wiki/Yellow_fever) or the [Usutu virus](https://en.wikipedia.org/wiki/Usutu_virus), which is under suspect of beeing the next pandemic)
+- d) similar pandemics/viruses (like the [Yellow fever](https://en.wikipedia.org/wiki/Yellow_fever) or the [Usutu virus](https://en.wikipedia.org/wiki/Usutu_virus), which is a flavivirus amongst a [range of suspects](https://wwwnc.cdc.gov/eid/article/22/12/16-0123-t2) for becoming the next pandemic)

-As data source we use all publications from the [Europe PMC](https://europepmc.org/) (EUPMC) API, because they are Open Access.
+As data source, we use all publications from the [Europe PMC](https://europepmc.org/) (EUPMC) API, because they are Open Access.

 The used approach should also work as a blueprint to gather information about pandemics in general and help for future research when a new virus starts to spread.